- Standard all-wheel drive, without mpg penalty

-The 2018 Subaru Impreza is a compact sedan or hatchback that ventures off the beaten path, literally and figuratively.
+The 2018 Subaru Impreza is a compact sedan or hatchback that's more versatile than a hiking backpack

 It's available as a sedan or hatchback, with an automatic or manual transmission, and standard all-wheel drive.
 Some of its competitors offer one, or more, of those things but very few offer all of those.

 These compact cars boast good road manners, a comfortable, roomy interior, good fuel economy, and a superlative safety record.
 Only an interior that’s just average and the lack of a more powerful engine option hold the 2018 Impreza back.
 Overall, it earns 7.2 out of 10 points.
 (Read more about how we rate cars.)

 The Subaru Impreza is offered in base, Premium, Sport, and Limited trim levels, all marketed by the automaker as 2.0i in reference to their 2.0-liter flat-4 engines.
 After a comprehensive redesign last year, the Impreza adds headlights that turn on and off with the windshield wipers on Premium and higher trim levels.

 The Impreza five-door hatchback is the basis for the brand’s popular, high-riding Crosstrek covered separately.